shrideio/shoebox/src/packages/README.md

 4. Create NuGet feed

-    > INFO: NuGet feed is required for testing the continuous integration setup.
+    > INFO: NuGet feed is required for testing the CI(continuous integration) setup.

     - Navigate to `Feeds` and click [Create New Feed] to open the _Create Feed_ dialog.
 Set _Feed name_ to `v2`, then choose _Third-party package format_ and select _NuGet_ from the dropdown.
 Click [Create Feed] to save changes.
 The created feed is exposed through the following uri: packages._yourdomain.com_/nuget/v2/